seandstewart/bardly/pending/romances/cymbeline/uncut.md

 this advise you, follow.
 So he wishes you all
 happiness, that remains loyal to his vow, and your,
 increasing in love,
-LEONATUS POSTHUMUS.’
+LEONATUS POSTHUMUS.'
 O, for a horse with wings!
-Hear’st thou, Pisanio?
+Hear'st thou, Pisanio?
 He is at Milford-Haven: read, and tell me
-How far ’tis thither.
+How far 'tis thither.
 If one of mean affairs
 May plod it in a week, why may not I
 Glide thither in a day?
-Then, true Pisanio,–
+Then, true Pisanio,--
-Who long’st, like me, to see thy lord; who long’st,–
+Who long'st, like me, to see thy lord; who long'st,--
-let me bate,-but not like me–yet long’st,
+let me bate,-but not like me--yet long'st,
-But in a fainter kind:–O, not like me;
+But in a fainter kind:--O, not like me;
-For mine’s beyond beyond–say, and speak thick;
+For mine's beyond beyond--say, and speak thick;
-Love’s counsellor should fill the bores of hearing,
+Love's counsellor should fill the bores of hearing,
-To the smothering of the sense–how far it is
+To the smothering of the sense--how far it is
 To this same blessed Milford: and by the way
 Tell me how Wales was made so happy as
 To inherit such a haven: but first of all,
 How we may steal from hence, and for the gap
 That we shall make in time, from our hence-going
 And our return, to excuse: but first, how get hence:
-Why should excuse be born or e’er begot?
+Why should excuse be born or e'er begot?
-We’ll talk of that hereafter.
+We'll talk of that hereafter.
 Prithee, speak,
 How many score of miles may we well ride
-’Twixt hour and hour?
+'Twixt hour and hour?

 **PISANIO**
-One score ’twixt sun and sun,
+One score 'twixt sun and sun,
-Madam, ’s enough for you:
+Madam, 's enough for you:

 *\[Aside]*
 and too much too.

 **IMOGEN**
-Why, one that rode to’s execution, man,
+Why, one that rode to's execution, man,
 Could never go so slow: I have heard of
 riding wagers,
 Where horses have been nimbler than the sands
-That run i’ the clock’s behalf.
+That run i' the clock's behalf.
 But this is foolery:
 Go bid my woman feign a sickness; say
-She’ll home to her father: and provide me presently
+She'll home to her father: and provide me presently
 A riding-suit, no costlier than would fit
-A franklin’s housewife.
+A franklin's housewife.

 **PISANIO**
-Madam, you’re best consider.
+Madam, you're best consider.

 **IMOGEN**
 I see before me, man: nor here, nor here,
 Nor what ensues, but have a fog in them,
 That I cannot look through.
 Away, I prithee;
-Do as I bid thee: there’s no more to say,
+Do as I bid thee: there's no more to say,
 Accessible is none but Milford way.

 *Exeunt*